Explore Enchanting South India Tour Packages

 Have dinner and drinks at one of the several restaurants in the city.
 Overnight in Ooty.

 After breakfast, start for Madurai, a drive of more than six hours.
 Check into a hotel on arrival in Madurai, a city more than 2500 years old.

 Take a guided tour of the famous Meenakshi Temple, a temple dedicated to Lord Shiva.
 Spread over more than six hectares, the temple was renovated in its present form by the Nayak rulers who ruled in and around Madurai during 16th to 18th century.
 Foreigners and non-Hindus are not allowed entry into inner sanctum (garbhagriha) where main idols are kept.
 However, they are allowed entry to every other part of the temple complex.

 The Gopuram (main entrance to temple) is renowned for several statues carved over it.
 Spend some time at Aayiram Kaal Mandapam, a hall of thousand pillars.
 Each pillar in the hall produces a musical note if you knot on them properly.
 What is most remarkable of this temples is that whole temple complex has been carved out of a single stone.

 Have dinner and take a highly deserved comforting sleep in your room.
 Overnight in Madurai.

 Thiruparankundram is yet another interesting temple.
-The temple, 2000 years old, is reverred highly by both Hindus and Muslims.
+The temple, 2000 years old, is revered highly by both Hindus and Muslims.
 Some 1st century caves can be seen on Samanar Hills.
-These are Jainese caves where beautiful carvings and scultures can be seen.
+These are Jainese caves where beautiful carvings and sculptures can be seen.

 If time permits, visit St. Mary’s Cathedral, modeled on the Latin Cross.
 A walk in the local market can also be a great experience.